Code-Institute-Submissions/msp01-juanpaco-resume/README.md

 ### Acknowledgements

-- I received inspiration for this project from X
+- I thank my mentor Guido Cecilio Garcia Bernal for his valuable observations to make this project more intuitive for the user.